coucouland/coucou-user-guide/docs/api/subscriptions.md

 To create new subscription you MUST include the external content URL as well as the Websub Hub.
 Note that the content URL does not need to be resolvable, as it is used as a registered topic in the specified hub.

+When a subscription is created, Coucal will call the provided Hub to make a subscription request.
+The status of the subscription will reflect whether the subscription was successful, is active, etc.

     POST https://api.coucal.net/v1/subscriptions             # create a new subscription {
         "name": "Watch 1234",